OjeWilliams/PGEXERCISES/codes/Aggregation.md

 SELECT COUNT(*) FROM cd.facilities ;
 ```
 \
-2.Produce a count of the number of facilities that have a cost to guests of 10 or more.
+13.Produce a count of the number of facilities that have a cost to guests of 10 or more.
 ```

 ```

 \
-3.Produce a count of the number of recommendations each member has made.
+14.Produce a count of the number of recommendations each member has made.
 Order by member ID.
 ```
-SELECT recommendedby, COUNT(*) FROM cd.members
-WHERE recommendedby IS NOT NULL
-GROUP BY recommendedby
-ORDER BY  recommendedby;

 ```
 \
 4.Produce a list of the total number of slots booked per facility.
 For now, just produce an output table consisting of facility id and slots, sorted by facility id.